gnolang/guide/docs/engineering/workflows/criteria-based.md

 # Criteria-Based Workflow

-This workflow serves projects or tasks that can be evaluated against clear, quantifiable criteria.
-It's especially beneficial for engagements where the objective is crystal clear, be it fixing a known bug, optimizing performance, or enhancing quality.
+This workflow excels in environments demanding precise, measurable objectives such as bug fixes, performance boosts, tool-score augmentations, or KPI-driven assignments.

+It's the perfect gateway for new contributors, whether they're external aspirants aiming to prove their mettle or internal team members venturing into unfamiliar project territory.

+The clarity of the tasks diminishes risks and downplays the necessity for premature feedback.

 ## Principles

-- **Start with Measurement**: Every task begins with a clear, quantifiable metric, usually in the form of a unit test or benchmark.
+- **Metrics First**: Initiate with unambiguous benchmarks, like unit tests.
-- **Visibility**: Integrate benchmarks into the continuous integration system, ensuring that results are easily accessible and automated.
+- **Automated Transparency**: Integrate benchmarks into the CI system for accessible, automated outcomes.
-- **Iterative Enhancement**: The workflow is centered on continuous improvement against the defined criteria.
+- **Stepwise Enhancement**: Prioritize continuous betterment aligned with benchmarks.
-- **Open Collaboration**: Anyone can participate, given the clear and objective nature of the criteria.
+- **Open Collaboration**: The definitive nature invites broad participation.

-## Stages & Steps
+## Stages

-1. **Benchmark Creation**:
+1. **Benchmark Onboarding**:
-   * Start by defining the measurable criteria — a unit test, performance benchmark, or quality metric.
+   * Craft the metric—be it a unit test or performance indicator—and blend it into the CI system.
-   * Integrate this benchmark into the continuous integration system, ensuring it's visible and runs automatically.
+   * Trigger a PR that reflects the metric's starting position, typically flagged in red.

-2. **Initiate Work**:
+2. **Iterative Progression**:
-   * Open a Pull Request (PR) that includes the new criteria or benchmark.
-   * The first commit should ideally show the current status and mark the PR as red, indicating that it does not meet the criteria.

-3. **Development & Iteration**:
-   * Work on the task aiming to satisfy the set criteria.
-This could be fixing a known bug, optimizing for better performance, or any other quality improvement.
-   * Make incremental commits.
-Each commit should attempt to get the PR closer to the green status, indicating that the set criteria are being met.
+   * Commit towards fulfilling the defined criteria with regular contributions.
+Each entry should steer the PR closer to a green metric standing.

-4. **Review & Verification**:
-   * Upon meeting the criteria (PR turns green), submit the changes for review.
+   * As possible, use a progress bar (or an equivalent visual aid) within the PR's README to transparently trace advancements.

+3. **Assessment & Alignment**:
-   * Reviewers should ensure not only that the criteria are met but also that the broader goals of the project remain aligned.
+   * Once the criteria are achieved, launch a review to ensure alterations resonate with the project's broader ambitions.

-5. **Merge & Documentation**:
+4. **Consolidation & Chronicle**:
-   * Once reviewed and approved, merge the PR.
+   * Post validation, integrate the PR.
-   * Document the improvements, changes, and the benchmark results.
+   * Document the journey, capturing improvements and benchmark evolutions.

 ## Recommendations

-* **Constant Feedback Loop**: Regularly check the benchmark results to ensure alignment with the set criteria.
+* **Ongoing Feedback Loop**: Consistently assess benchmark outcomes.
-* **Engage the Community**: Given the clear nature of criteria, encourage community members to participate, contribute, and provide feedback.
-* **Broaden Horizons**: While the focus is on meeting the set criteria, always consider the broader implications of changes to ensure the overall health of the project.
+* **Engage & Enrich**: Encourage wide community involvement, capitalizing on the clarity of tasks.
+* **Holistic Vision**: Beyond benchmarks, always account for the project's expansive implications.